 Bachelors degree after a minimum of 3.5 years in an experimental neurocognitive area

 Applications are welcome even if the required degree has not been awarded by the time of application as long as it will be conferred before the semester starts.
 In this case, acceptance to the programme will be conditional.

 Applicants who are not native speakers of English should demonstrate an adequate competence of the English language with acceptable results from an internationally recognised test (e.g. TOEFL-CBT >213, IELTS >7; cf. study regulations).
 Higher education study completed in English is also acceptable.
 In this case, applicants need to attach an official statement (signed by an official of the college or university, e.g. the dean's or registrar's office) indicating that English was the medium of instruction in the programme of study.

-The application period starts on September 15 in the year preceding enrolment and ends on January 1 of the year of enrolment.
+The application period starts on September 15 in the year preceding enrolment and ends on December 1.

 Candidates wishing to start the programme immediately with the Ph.D. segment can also apply for admission to the winter term.
 In this case, the application period starts on March 15 and ends on June 1.